uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ WorkSpaces
   - Provide managed Windows virtual desktops and applications to its remote employees over secure network connections
+  - Creates virtual desktops that can be used to create entire working environments for you and your team
+  - ex) A company wants its employees to have access to virtual desktop infrastructure to securely access company-provided desktops through the employees' personal devices.

 ■ AppStream : 원격 작업 액세스를 지원하는 완전관리형의 비영구 데스크톱 및 애플리케이션 서비스
   - Provide managed Windows virtual desktops and applications to its remote employees over secure network connections
+  - Focused on hosting individual applications on AWS
+  - ex) A company has an application with robust hardware requirements.
+The application must be accessed by students who are using lightweight, low-cost laptops.
+AppStream 2.0 will help the company deploy the application without investing in backend infrastructure or high-end client hardware

 ■ Marketplace